| Title: | Parametric Quantile Regression Models for Bounded Data |

 Reparameterization

-gives the density, puchen
+duchen gives the density, puchen gives the distribution function,

-gives the quantile function and ruchen
+quchen gives the quantile function and ruchen generates random deviates.

 Invalid arguments will return an error message.